vergilcastelo/ST_Dev/README.md

 General Notes:
  - dev_vergil branch is my working branch, pr to main after 4-5+ smaller commits
- - 2 of the 5 challenges done at the time of initial submission 12/28.
-I wasn't sure how long I had to complete and submit, so I decided to submit 2 for the time being and I am continuing work on 1 more.
-Target day for completion is Tuesday 01/02 since Monday is a New Years Day.
+ - 3 of the 5 challenges done at the time of initial submission 01/02/24.